hyprwm/hyprland-wiki/pages/Configuring/Basic-Config.md

 {{< hint type=info >}}
 ### Follow Mouse

-Quirk: will always focus on mouse enter if you're entering a floating window from a tiled one, or vice versa.
 - 0 - disabled
 - 1 - full
 - 2 - loose.
 Will focus mouse on other windows on focus but not the keyboard.